mitia017/quizgamevue/README.md

 This project is open-source and available under the [MIT License](LICENSE).

 ---
-Made with ❤️ by [Your Name/Github Handle]
+Made with ❤️ by Annick Fifaliana Mitia RAHARILALA